Remotes/Remotes/README.md

 # Remotes.io

-## Control any web object remotely using Javascript
+## Control any web page remotely using Javascript

 Remotes.io is a javascript library that can be used to control webpages remotely using gestures on a touch device.
-It supports the following gestures:
+It currently supports the following gestures:

 - Tap
 - Hold
+- Release
 - Swipe